R/beamer_templates.R

 The LaTeX package to process citations, natbib

-if neither package is to be used,
+or biblatex.
+Use default if neither package is to be used,

 which means citations will be processed via the command